Jrogbaaa/Number-3/README.md

 - Use the "Refresh Data" button on the dashboard
 - Check the browser console for any API errors
 - Verify the data was successfully uploaded via the Supabase Table Editor
 - Try clearing browser cache and reloading the page

+#### Mobile Compatibility Issues
+- Clear browser cache and reload if CSS doesn't appear correct
+- Make sure you're using the latest version of your mobile browser
+- Check that JavaScript is enabled on your mobile browser
+- Some advanced features may have reduced functionality on older mobile devices